 COVID-19 Policies and Safety Guidelines

-Before registering for any on-campus workshops, please familiarize yourself with our current policies.
+Before registering for any on-campus workshops, please familiarize yourself with Pocosin Arts’ COVID-19 policies.

-The CDC considers shared housing, e.g., a shared lodge room, a congregate setting, and acknowledges the challenges of physical distancing and preventive measures in that environment.
-Consistent with CDC recommendations, participants staying in a shared room can be considered a “household” and do not need to use masks or physically distance themselves within the room unless someone in the room is ill.
-If a student in a shared room is or becomes uncomfortable with the medical condition of their roommate, they should immediately notify a staff member of Pocosin Arts.
+Physical/Social Distancing: The CDC recommends that people who are not up to date continue to practice physical distancing if they are at higher risk of getting very sick with COVID-19.
+Participants who are “up to date” will not be required to practice physical distancing on Pocosin Arts’ campus unless the CDC’s recommendations change.
+Consistent with the CDC recommendations, participants staying in a shared room are considered a “household” and do not need to use masks or physically distance themselves unless someone in the room is ill.
+If a student in a shared room is or becomes uncomfortable with the medical condition of their roommate, they should notify a staff member.

-Pocosin Arts encourages all students to engage in health-promoting behaviors such as handwashing and respiratory etiquette to reduce the spread of infectious illness in general.
+Hygiene: Pocosin Arts encourages all students to engage in health-promoting behaviors such as handwashing and respiratory etiquette to reduce the spread of infectious illnesses.
 Hand soap, disinfecting lotions, and disposable towels will be provided for student use.

-All of us at Pocosin Arts believe that if we follow these practices and come together to make them work to keep everyone healthy and safe, we can make the return to in-person, group, creative experiences and make them a reality once again.
+All of us at Pocosin Arts believe that if we follow these practices, we can make the return to in-person creative experiences and make them a reality once again.